petrosbeyene/pdf-data-extractor/README.md

 # PDF Data Extractor for Investment Analysis

-A powerful tool for extracting key investment information from earnings call transcripts and financial reports, designed for investors looking to evaluate companies.
+A tool for extracting key investment information from earnings call transcripts and financial reports, designed for investors looking to evaluate companies.

 ## Overview